Due to Covid-19 Action Earth is currently not taking applications

 - Sites to be worked on must be accessible to the general public

 - Plants, tools, materials and volunteers expenses can be claimed

 Only peat-free compost can be used on Action Earth projects and we strongly urge you only to plant up native species

 We are not able to fund:

-Fuel costs, staff time or wages, accommodation, cameras, or large pieces of equipment (lawnmowers, power tools etc.).
-We cannot fund projects which involve pupils on school grounds during school hours.
+Fuel costs, staff time or wages, accommodation, cameras, or large pieces of equipment (lawnmowers, power tools etc.)

 Projects pay costs upfront and then claim back from us by sending in receipts, feedback forms and a grant claim form within 4 weeks of your project end date.
 We will then repay the money into your group’s bank account.